isaacnmm/pestpolicy-hugo2XX/content/posts/best-blinds-for-bedroom-windows/index.md

 ###  [4.
 Chicology Combi Blind Curtain Drape](https://www.amazon.com/dp/B072F8TJGM/?tag=p-policy-20)

 The Chicology Combi Blind Curtain Drape tops the list of the best drapes for the bedroom.
 It is easy to install with a simple 3-step process.
-The [Chicology Combi Blind Curtain Drape](https://www.amazon. com/dp/B072F8TJGM/? tag=p-policy-20) is for bold decor lovers.
+The [Chicology Combi Blind Curtain Drape](https://www.amazon.com/dp/B072F8TJGM/?tag=p-policy-20)is for bold decor lovers.
 They are dual-layered to allow a quick change from privacy to sheer through pulling the shade.

 - It is minimalist with a smooth cordless system that is free-stop and requires just a lift or pull of the shade.